Tim-xiaofan/Effective-Modern-Cpp/Chapter 4. Smart Pointers/README.md

 ill-advised include (1) classes with custom memory management and (2) sys‐ tems with memory concerns, very large objects, and `std::weak_pt`rs that outlive the corresponding `std::shared_ptr`s.

+# Item 22: When using the Pimpl Idiom, define special member functions in the implementation file
+## Things to Remember
+* The Pimpl Idiom decreases build times by reducing compilation dependencies between class clients and class implementations.
+* For `std::unique_ptr` pImpl pointers, declare special member functions in the class header, but implement them in the implementation file.
+Do this even if the default function implementations are acceptable.
+* The above advice applies to `std::unique_ptr`, but not to `std::shared_ptr`.